PolarisNMA2022/PoliticalStanceClassification/README.md

 - [Notebook 4: Neural network with pretraiend Longformer Layer]()
   - We made a neual network with 4 layers to classify political stance using first 1000 words of the articles with Longformer Language model.
 It has a final accuracy of 91% after training 2 epochs.

-Notes the the notebook above are written with [dummy data]().
+Notes the except the Notebook1, other notebooks above are saved with [dummy data]().
 The link of binary files of the neural network models trained by the original 204,000 articles can be found in the notebook below.

 - [Classify your text's political orientation]()
   - Using the link of pretrained models in this notebook, you can test your own text's political orientation.